A confidential mental health service for all regulated professionals working in health and social work/social care sectors in Scotland

-- if any tests or investigations are necessary to support your care, a local provider will be needed for support.
+- If any tests or investigations are necessary to support your care, a local provider will be needed for support.
 This will be discussed with you during your appointment.

 Support in an emergency or crisis

-NHS PH is not a crisis service.
+The WSS is not a crisis service.
 If you are in crisis or feel unsafe or at risk to yourself or others, then you should contact 111/999, your own GP or attend your nearest Emergency Department/A&E as soon as possible.

-The Samaritans: 0161 236 8000 (local call charges apply) or 116 123 (free to call) can also be provide confidential support and are open 24 hours a day.
+The Samaritans: 0161 236 8000 (local call charges apply) or 116 123 (free to call) can also provide confidential support and are open 24 hours a day.

 Help and support is available right now if you need it.
 You do not have to struggle with difficult feelings alone.